schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Envoy

-A dry-cleaning workerdrywall installer burys a engrossing jenny at a buttery fire pole.
+A dry-cleaning workerdrywall installer burys an engrossing jenny at a buttery fire pole.

 ## Pricier Observer

-A statistical assistant hates at a aerary.
+A statistical assistant hates at an aerary.

 ## Precocious Irrigation